Flat-bodies

 (NCBI-index: 1.666438)

 The most common species within the Flat-bodies is the Large Carrot Flat-body (Agonopterix ciliella).
 This moth is very similar to the Common Flat-body (Agonopterix heracliana).
 The difference is best seen in the wing fringes.
 In the Common Flat-body there are only one or two dark bands, while in the Large Carrot Flat-body, there are two bands on the inside and outside with five lighter bands in between.
 The legs also differ.
-The last segments of the Large Carrot Flat-body are dark-colored, while these are light-colored with the Common Flat-body.
-The flying period is from August to May and the wingspan is 19-24mm.
+The last segments of the Large Carrot Flat-body are dark-coloured, while these are light-coloured with the Common Flat-body.
+The flying period is from August to May, and the wingspan is 19-24mm.
 Host plant: Wild Angelica, Wild Parsnip, and Hogweed.
 Dutch name: Bonte kaartmot.
 Frisian name:

 Flying period: